Finalize and adopt the plan based on the extensive analysis and stakeholder feedback garnered throughout the process.

 In addition to regional road, transit, and bicycle improvements, the 2015-2040 RTP also recommended general policy for transportation systems, enhancements, regional freight movement, safety, preservation and maintenance, and homeland security.
 The RTP conformed to federal air quality standards, meaning that the vehicle emissions estimated for the year 2040 are within the limits identified in the State Implementation Plan (SIP).

 The interactive map contains all of the roadway, transit, and bike projects proposed for the 2015-2040 RTP.
 Users can view the project phasing by turning layers on and off.

 For additional information regarding the RTP, please contact Jory Johner.

-The Plan identifies one billion dollars to expand services on existing local bus and rail.
-This makes up almost one-fifth of new expenditures.
+The Plan identified one billion dollars to expand services on existing local bus and rail.
+This made up almost one-fifth of new expenditures.
 The breakdown by phases for service expansion is as follows.